The line at the local gun shop gets longer every day

 Every time I drive by the Guns & Ammo shop near the house the line of people queuing up to buy guns gets longer.
 And the pop-pop-pop from the range is becoming more frequent, especially on Sundays — “Family Days.”

 Living in fear of the Left

-Second Amendment advocates live in fear that the left wing segment of the government will end up taking away their guns.
-And the looming prospect of a left wing president and vice-president has them in panic mode.
+Second Amendment advocates live in fear that the left wing segment of the government — starting with the president and vice-president no less — will take away their guns.

 Currently there are an estimated 55 million gun owners in the nation, with 5 million new, first-time gun owners so far this year alone.

 A few years ago I lived in New Hampshire, where the state motto is Live Free or Die.
 A manly creed for sure.
 Many gun owners think that should be the pledge of freedom for the whole country against politicians and governments.